Abhaysingh999444/Food-Ordering-Application/Readme.md

 * Scalable Backend Architecture
 * Admin Control Panel
 * Production-Ready Project Structure

-## 📌 Project Goal

-The goal of this project is to provide a seamless and efficient food ordering experience by combining modern web technologies, real-time communication, secure payments, and location-based services into a single platform.

 ⭐ If you like this project, don't forget to give it a star!